xiongchiamiov/waypoint/README.md

 I chose option 3.

 This is a terribly hacky solution - no, seriously, this is terrible.
-I wouldn't really recommend you use it, even after it's finished, and right now it's a hacky spattering of ideas onto my screen.
 Don't use it if you're not aware of the Bad Things that can happen and are willing to accept those risks.

 If you really, really want to try this, take a look at the instructions in `waypoint.sh`.